 Ohio Mayor Resigns Following Allegations of Anti-Gay Comments

-February 10, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+February 10, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 Mayor Mary McAngus of a small Ohio village announced today her resignation following accusations that she made anti-gay comments about a local police office.